 Stay in touch: "Like" our Facebook page at facebook.com/invstg8net, connect with us on Twitter at @invstg8net, and spread the word by sharing our updates.
 If you think you can help us build INVSTG8.NET or make it better, please contact us.

 INVSTG8.NET was inspired by North-South conversations initiated by Saleem Khan at the fourth Global Investigative Journalism Conference, held in Toronto, Canada, in 2007.
 Out of these conversations, a common pattern emerged:

-Journalists working in the global South had trouble gathering basic but crucial facts and information due to a lack of access, or when local experts wouldn't talk to them.
+Journalists working in the global South had trouble gathering and verifying basic but crucial facts and information due to a lack of access, or when local sources were unavailable or blocked.
 The problem was compounded by limited communications technology, such as simple mobile phones and only minutes of slow, dial-up Internet or e-mail access per week or month.

-The effect was that these journalists toiled for months or years, striving for information that peers in the North could obtain in mere minutes.
+The effect was that these journalists toiled for months or years, striving for information that peers in the North could often obtain in minutes.

 Similarly, journalists in the North and South said that they were often unable to follow a story where it led due to budget constraints, or lack of access to appropriate source and contact networks.

 The discussions revealed that the kinds of information these journalists sought were often simple and immediately available to geographically and technologically disconnected peers, or could be obtained in five minutes or less.